(a selection from 2003-2012)

 Company creates SMaRT bacteria to fight decay, deadly viruses, The Gainesville Sun, 5/10

-International student wants to stay in U.S. to help others with disabilities The Gainesville Sun, NYTRMG, 5/08 A University of Florida student may soon face deportation, ending his arduous road to law school a year short of graduation.
+International student wants to stay in U.S. to help others with disabilities The Gainesville Sun, NYTRNG, 5/08 A University of Florida student may soon face deportation, ending his arduous road to law school a year short of graduation.

 Area residents join D.C. protest The Gainesville Sun, 09/07